WellthCare

 Understand Your Legal Rights Under HIPAA

-The first step is knowing that HIPAA gives you specific rights over your health data.
+First, know that HIPAA gives you specific rights over your health data.
 You have the right to:

 • Receive privacy notices: Your plan must provide a clear Notice of Privacy Practices explaining how your data is used.